amadeusolofsson/LTU-AutoLogin/README.md

     document.getElementsByClassName("btn-submit")[0].click();
 })();
 ```
-5. Put your username between the quotes where it says USERNAME_HERE, and put your password where it says PASSWORD_HERE
+5. Put your username between the quotes where it says USERNAME_HERE, and put your password where it says PASSWORD_HERE.

 6. Click File, Save.
 And Done.